Equipment Violation Tickets: Common Issues, Penalties (2025)

 Modifying your car can be a fun way to personalize it, but some modifications run afoul of state and local vehicle codes.
 These can lead to equipment violation tickets, but so can a failure to maintain your car and address issues like broken taillights or non-functioning turn signals.

 Equipment violations like these don’t only cause inconvenient tickets.
 They can also be dangerous and lead to accidents.
-That’s why police will often pull over and ticket anyone whose vehicle is clearly in violation of the law.
+That's why police will often pull over drivers for visible equipment violations - for example, a broken taillight - and in some cases, if they spot something suspicious during the stop, they may legally search the vehicle without a warrant under probable cause exceptions.

 If you’ve gotten a ticket for an equipment violation, here’s what you need to know about the potential causes and penalties for these violations — and what you can do to resolve them.